 In general, online food technologies are more effective in areas of high population density, given the logistical challenges of food delivery in rural markets.
-As such, the adoption of online food technologies has been greater in high-density markets such as Korea, the United Kingdom and Japan.
+As a result, the adoption of online food technologies has been greater in high-density markets, including Korea, the United Kingdom and Japan.

 Here, we’ll examine four subsectors of food technology.